michaelkoetter/MotorThing/README.md

 gulp webserver
 ```

-> We are currently builing a 512k SPIFFS filesystem, which means you need
+> We are currently building a 512k SPIFFS filesystem, which means you need
 > at least 1M flash on your ESP8266 module.

 ## Automatically Download TMCL Program